sonisarm/landgen-multisp/polyploid analysis/readme.md

 1. Determine whether each polyploid species behaves more like an **autopolyploid** (tetrasomic inheritance) or an **allopolyploid** (disomic inheritance).
 2. Use this information to build **appropriate datasets** for downstream population genetic and structure analyses.

----

-### Step 1 – Inheritance mode assessment using FIS
+### Step 1 – Inheritance mode assessment using FIS in Genodive

 We first assessed whether the polyploid species follow mainly disomic or tetrasomic inheritance patterns by examining the **inbreeding coefficient (FIS)** across loci.
 Under strict disomic inheritance (as expected in allotetraploids), loci often show fixed heterozygosity, leading to negative FIS values, while deviations from this pattern are indicative of tetrasomic inheritance (Meirmans & Van Tienderen, 2012).